Helping others by staying at home!

 My Typical Day

-If I don't have toddlers and their parents visiting me in the early life lab, then you can find me at my desk drinking tea and reading and writing!
+If I don't have toddlers and their parents visiting me in the early life lab, then you can find me at my desk drinking coffee, and reading and writing!

 Right now, I have no eye-tracking visits, so my days are mostly spent at my desk answering emails, reading papers, and planning on how to write my thesis (a big book of all my work that I have to give to the college at the end of my PhD).
 I will also have to meet with everyone else on my team to make sure we are all working together so that we are ready for the eye-tracking visits when they start.
 When I get a break, I will head for lunch with some of the other PhDs that work in INFANT.